 With the revolution brought in by advanced technology, today's role in an organization is more prominent than ever.
 It’s not about ‘do your job and get paid,’ not anymore.
-Now the most important factor of a company- its reputation, is in its employees' hands, all thanks to the idea of employee branding.
+The most important factor of a company- its reputation, is in its employees' hands, all thanks to the idea of employee branding.

-Also, it’s not just the candidates; around 96% of companies believe employer branding can impact their revenue.
 Isn’t it fascinating to see that even a single unsatisfied employee can influence the reputation, brand images, and, above all, an organization's consumer trust?

-What is Employee Branding?
+What is employee branding?

 Okay, what makes it different from employer branding?

 Employer branding is all about your organization's image or reputation as an employer, highlighted to in-house employees and potential candidates outside.
 In short, it communicates how great it is to work at your company.

 That means we can say that both employer and employee branding are mutually connected.
 How?

 A great employer branding strategy can attract great candidates, leading to great employees and better and natural employee engagement.

 Employee engagement is the act of having employees appreciate their work, becoming more productive and active employees.
 Employer branding is how a company sells itself to potential candidates, the way that same company might sell its products.
 You might think these are mutually exclusive ideas.